-EVO surgery is intended to safely and effectively correct near-sightedness (-0.5 to -18.0 dioptres (D)), the reduction of near-sightedness in patients with up to -20 dioptres (D) of near-sightedness, treatment of astigmatism from +0.5D to +6D and and correction of farsightedness from 0.5 to 10.0D.
+EVO surgery is intended to safely and effectively correct short-sightedness (-0.5 to -18.0 dioptres (D)), the reduction of short-sightedness in patients with up to -20 dioptres (D) of short-sightedness, treatment of astigmatism from +0.5D to +6D and and correction of long-sightedness from 0.5 to 10.0D.
 It is indicated for patients who are at least 21 years of age.

 The EVO represents an alternative to other refractive surgeries including laser assisted in situ keratomileusis (LASIK), photorefractive keratectomy (PRK), other laser vision correction procedures, incisional surgeries or other means to correct myopia such as contact lenses and eye glasses.

 Who should not have the EVO procedure?

 Patients who are pregnant and nursing and patients with a narrow angle in the front chamber of their eye, because in this case the space for the EVO lens would be too small.
 The patient education booklet provides an additional list of conditions that should be taken into consideration when making a decision about the EVO procedure.